 Your auction items are the star of the show, so it’s crucial to get started with this step as early as possible—typically, 3-6 months before your planned event is a reasonable time frame.
 Build a procurement team of five or six dedicated individuals—preferably a combination of nonprofit staff and volunteers—who are willing to solicit auction items from family, friends, community members, and local businesses.

-Your revenue collection can be directly impacted by engaging and high-demand auction items, such as:
+Your revenue collection can be directly impacted by offering high-demand auction items, such as:

-• Local favorite restaurants: Consider which eateries in your community are fan favorites and secure a gift your participants are sure to want.
+- Special experiences from local favorite restaurants.
+Consider which eateries in your community are fan favorites and secure a gift your participants are sure to want.
 Think about prizes like gift cards, private dinner parties, or tasting events with the head chef.

-• Valuable virtual experiences: Plan a virtual cooking or cocktail-making class with a chef.
-You might even be able to have a virtual meet-and-greet with an athlete or celebrity!
+- Valuable virtual experiences.
+Plan a virtual cooking or cocktail-making class with a chef.
+You might even be able to have a virtual meet-and-greet with a celebrity!

-Consider what establishments in your area could offer an item or experience to contribute.
+Consider what establishments in your area could contribute an item or experience.
 When you form partnerships with local businesses, you can solicit gifts for free and low costs, ensuring maximum revenue for supporting your mission.

 Remember to choose items that appeal to your specific audience.
 For example, a local school will have a much different supporter base than a large-scale nonprofit, and auction items should be adjusted as such.
 Include items of various price ranges so that all bidders can opt for something they’d reasonably be able to afford.

 Your promotion strategy is one of the most important elements of your silent auction prep.
 After all, your dedicated supporters must first be made aware of your event plans beforehand to attend and participate.
-Here are a few easy marketing tactics to get the word out about your auction:
+Here are a few easy marketing channels your nonprofit can use to get the word out about your auction:

-• Create an event landing page.
+- Your website.
 Use your website as the main source of information for your auction, including event details and a registration form on a dedicated landing page for the event.
 Your website might already receive a lot of traffic, but you can also use marketing resources like Google’s Ad Grant program to promote the page and draw more attention to your site.
+Also, keep search engine optimization (SEO) best practices in mind to make your website even more visible.

 While your outreach strategies will likely be adjusted to your particular supporter base, it’s a good practice to implement multiple of these key suggestions.
 In fact, studies show that 72% of consumers would rather connect with brands through a multichannel approach.